 Ricoh GXR S10 Lens Unit

-I’ve owned my Ricoh GXR Camera for a couple of weeks now and discovered a couple of days ago that SRS Microsystems are also selling parts of this system off cheap, and as a result I purchased an S10 lens unit to go with the P10 I already own.
+I’ve owned my Ricoh GXR Camera for a couple of weeks now and discovered a few days ago that SRS Microsystems are also selling parts of this system off cheap, and as a result I purchased a Ricoh GXR S10 lens unit to go with the P10 I already own.

 I received the unit this morning, just before we were about to go out to another National Trust property, Hatfield Forest.
 I fitted the new unit in place of the P10 and took the GXR along as well as my Pentax K5.